-It was the Appellants' case before us and in the Court below that even though they were absorbed into the Kenyan Public Service and other State agencies and were eventually paid their terminal dues by those organizations, they have not, however, been paid their corresponding dues for the services they rendered to the East African Community; yet they lost their employment at the EAC pursuant to the abolition of their offices.
+It was the Appellants' case before us and in the Court below that even though they were absorbed into the Kenyan Public Service and other State agencies and were eventually paid their terminal dues by those organizations, they have not, however, been paid their corresponding dues for the services they rendered to the East African Community, yet they lost their employment at the EAC pursuant to the abolition of their offices.

-The Appellants, therefore, averred that they are entitled to be paid by the Kenyan Government their EAC terminal benefits in accordance with their individual records for the services they rendered to the defunct East African Community before the division date - including their pensions, additional pensions, provident fund, severance allowances, gratuity, redundancy, payment in lieu of notice, repatriation expenses, loss of office, benefits outstanding, accumulated leave, salary in lieu of notice, real value and compound interest until full payment.
+The Appellants, therefore, averred that they are entitled to be paid by the individual records for the services they rendered to the defunct East African Community before the division date - including their pensions, additional pensions, provident fund, severance allowances, gratuity, redundancy, payment in lieu of notice, repatriation expenses, loss of office, benefits outstanding, accumulated leave, salary in lieu of notice, real value and compound interest until full payment.

-It is common knowledge that the Appellants instituted two suits in the High Court of Kenya, which were later consolidated.
+Lt is common knowledge that the Appellants instituted two suits in the High Pourt of Kenya, which were later consolidated.
 The Appellants later petitioned the Kenya National Assembly, but also, in vain.
 It is on the basis of this background that the Appellants filed the Reference No.2 of 2010, before the First Instance Division of the East African Court of Justice (EACJ).